dbkblk/rand_launcher/README.md

 The idea is pretty basic, but i will improve it.
 The nice part is that we can include it later directly into the repo.

 The next step is to implement an option the make the mod auto-start when launching Civilization.
 Then i'll try to make a GUI, but that is much harder to me at the moment.

-## Changelog
-v0.4
-Added an option to autostart the mod

-v0.3
-Auto-detection of installation
-A menu to update, revert to the last version or cleanup the installation
-Auto-clear the cache

-v0.2
-Executable in C++.
-Basic functions: Check for installation.
-If yes > update, if no > install.
-DO NOT CANCEL THE INSTALLATION IF THE MOD IS NOT INSTALLED AT THE MOMENT v0.1
-Basic idea with script